 Top 10 government programs for low-income families

 The federal government manages safety net programs, also known as welfare programs, to aid low-income Americans and to protect families from poverty.
-These programs are essentially government subsidies to the poor, which includes the Affordable Care Act subsidies.
-To provide more information on all of the benefits programs available to low-income families, we’ve put together this list of 10 government programs available to low-income families.
+These programs are essentially government subsidies that help offset the costs of everything from health insurance to food to education, so that families in need can save their resources to help further their own economic growth.

-Supplemental Nutrition Assistance (SNAP)
+1. Supplemental Nutrition Assistance Program (SNAP)

 SNAP or Food Stamps provides eligible people with a benefits card, used like a debit card, to buy food at designated grocery stores and farmers markets.
 The SNAP program gives food vouchers to 47.6 million people or 23 million households.
 They receive $133 a month on average.

 In addition to SNAP, there’s a food stamp program for nursing mothers and young children called The Special Supplemental Food Program for Women, Infants, and Children (WIC).
 WIC provides food or vouchers, education, and referrals to help feed pregnant women and children up to age six.
 In 2017, 7.7 million people received WIC each month.

 For school-aged children, there is the Child Nutrition Program, which provides free or reduced-cost lunches to 30 million children.
 SNAP, WIC, and the Child Nutrition Program are all administered by the U.S. Department of Agriculture (USDA).

 Through the Affordable Care Act (ACA), millions of people have gained access to health coverage through Medicaid and the Health Insurance Marketplace.
 Before the ACA, most states did not give health coverage to adults without children, no matter how low their incomes were.
 The ACA also allows children to stay on their parents plan up to 26, which provides access to more young adults who may not have been able to afford coverage on their own.